Moqume/Background-Manager-WP/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-Version 1.1 introduces many new features, including the ability to re-order images, detach/remove images, and much more.
-Before upgrading, it is recommended to make a backup of your current database.
+Version 1.1 introduces many new features and changes.
+Before upgrading, it is highly recommended to visit the official website and read about the changes and how they may impact your website.

 = 1.0.14 =
 New: Override Image Sets by Post Tags or Categories; Download Images by URL (with Flickr support); Copy existing Media Library images; Import a local (server) directory